Neftçi PFK: Sponsorship

 On February 7, 2025, Neftçi signed a five-year sponsorship agreement with "Palms Sports," owned by International Holding Company.
-The club's executive director, Cenk Sümer, stated that the revenue from the agreement accounted for 30% of the club's annual income.
+The club's Chief Executive Director, Cenk Sümer, stated that the revenue from the agreement accounted for 30% of the club's annual income.

 European record

 Neftçi in Europa League before the match with Internazionale in 2012.

-The club have participated in 21 editions of the club competitions governed by UEFA, the chief authority for football across Europe.
-These include 7 seasons in the Champions League, 13 seasons in the UEFA Cup and Europa League, two seasons in the UEFA Europa Conference League and one seasons in the Cup Winners' Cup and Intertoto Cup.
-Counting all of the 74 games the side have played in UEFA competitions since their first entry into the Cup Winners' Cup in the 1995–96 season, the team's record stands at 25 wins, 19 draws and 34 defeats.
+The club have participated in 23 editions of the club competitions governed by UEFA, the chief authority for football across Europe.
+Counting all of the 83 games the side have played in UEFA competitions since their first entry into the Cup Winners' Cup in the 1995–96 season, the team's record stands at 27 wins, 20 draws and 37 defeats.